Alex-Genovese/floatversion/README.md

 5.13  6.8.0-56-generic  6.8.0-57-generic
 ```

-### Within a program
+### calls from within a script

-The following simple wrapper can be used in Bash to call an includes folder full script:
+The following simple wrapper can be used in Bash to call full script from a custom includes folder:

 ```bash
 ExampleProgFolder="/usr/share/my-prog/utils"